SanteonNL/feniks/README.md

-# feniks
+# Fenix
+FHIR Enable Node for Information eXchange.
 A web-app that converts data to FHIR datasets